Luos-io/Documentation/src/pages/luos-technology/services/routing_table.md

 ### Service entry mode

-Service entry mode allows the routing table to contain information about a service.
+Service entry mode allows the routing table to include information about a service.
 As a node can host one or more services, the routing table is able to obtain the specific information for each one of them:

  - id: service's unique id
  - type: service's type